NIEHS/DSFMix/README.md

 write('PATH="${RTOOLS40_HOME}\\usr\\bin;${PATH}"', file = "~/.Renviron", append = TRUE)
 ```

-The best way to test whether Rtools path has been added properly you
+The best way to test whether Rtools path has been added properly to you
 your PATH, is to quit the current R session and upon restart, type:

 ``` r